 Chicago Sky vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

-The Dallas Wings (15-11) will host Kahleah Copper and the Chicago Sky (10-15) at College Park Center on Friday, August 4.
-The game tips at 8:00 PM ET.
+The Dallas Wings (15-12) have a home matchup with Courtney Williams and the Chicago Sky (11-15) at College Park Center on Sunday, August 6.
+The game tips off at 4:00 PM ET.

-In its last outing, Dallas picked up a 76-65 win versus Seattle.
-The Wings were led by Arike Ogunbowale, who finished with 27 points, four assists and four steals, while Satou Sabally added 18 points, nine rebounds and three steals.
-With Copper leading the team with 24 points, Chicago ended up winning against Phoenix 104-85 in their last game.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!